 - Fault Codes CDC0, 2B21, and/or 2B57

-There typically aren’t any warning signs for throttle actuators, but rather they fail quite suddenly.
+There typically aren’t any warning signs for throttle actuators, they often fail suddenly.
 Once the failure occurs you’ll generally be thrown into limp mode immediately and the engine may run a bit rough.
 Fault codes CDC0, 2B21, and 2B57 will also commonly appear indicating a potential throttle actuator problem.

 S85 Throttle Actuator Replacement